weewx/weewx/docs_src/custom/cheetah.md

     $almanac.sun.transit

 To accurately calculate these times, WeeWX automatically uses the present temperature and pressure to calculate refraction effects.
-However, you can override these values, which will be necessary if you wish to match the almanac times published by the Naval Observatory [as explained in the pyephem documentation](https://rhodesmill.org/pyephem/rise-set.html).
+However, you can override these values, which will be necessary if you wish to match the almanac times published by the Naval Observatory [as explained in the PyEphem documentation](https://rhodesmill.org/pyephem/rise-set.html).
 For example, to match the sunrise time as published by the Observatory, instead of

     $almanac.sun.rise